 With the aim being to improve culture, after you have tried a couple of the following ideas, ask advisors to suggest game ideas to you.
 This will better engage the team, who may be more enthusiastic to play games of their own design.

-The Seven Lively Games
+The Seven Call Centre Games

 Each of these games has proven popular in the contact centres of our readers, who discuss their suggestions below.

 The bookings ball game is a spin-off version of the classic pass-the-parcel party game and works particularly well in environments where advisors have to make bookings.

 Explaining the game, Karen says: “The ball, which could be anything from a tennis ball to an inflatable beach ball, is passed from advisor to advisor as and when a booking is secured (so the last person to have made a sale is always the person holding the ball).”

 “While this is going on, set an egg timer in your desk drawer (in secret).
 When it goes off, the person holding the ball wins a prize.”